How to make oil-free vegetable stock at home. It’s healthier and more affordable than store-bought and also low in fat. Feel free to use any veggies.

 - 1/2–1 tsp sea salt

-- Peel and chop the veggies and add them to a large pot with the rest of the ingredients (water, salt and pepper).
+- Peel and chop the veggies and add them to a large pot with all the remaining ingredients (water, salt, and ground black pepper).

 - Bring to a boil and then simmer covered as long as you want (at least 30 minutes).
-We cooked our stock for 2 hours.
+I cook the stock for about 2 hours.

 - Keep the vegetable stock in a sealed container in the fridge for up to a week or in the freezer for 3 months.